Russian-Doom/russian-doom/src_dos/README.md

 `-pitch`<br />
 Activates sound pitching like in earlier versions of Doom.

+`-mb`<br />
+Define amount of memory for game to use.
+Minimum and default is 2, maximum is 64.

 `-dm3`<br />
 Enables newschool deathmatch (Deathmatch 3.0) mode.
 Weapons will stay after picking up, but items and powerups will dissapear, and will respawn after 30 seconds.